imounish/imounish.github.io/_posts/2020-07-22-glimpse-of-bengaluru.md

 {% include image.html url="/assets/post_images/2020-07-22-glimpse-of-bengaluru/IMG_20190605_172656.jpg" description="Lal Bagh Lake" %}

 After living there for a couple of months, I can say that there's no taking away the Bangalorean in me.
-I got used to running into lakes (not literally though :P) all over the city, seeing exotic cars parked on the roads, the exorbitantly priced chicken sandwich, taking the weather into account before stepping out, calculating the time to reach, motorcyclists taking to the pavement, afraid of the dreaded Silk Board Signal, etc. And the vastness of the city never allows to see the city fully.
+I got used to running into lakes (not literally though :P) all over the city, seeing exotic cars parked on the roads, the exorbitantly priced chicken sandwich, taking the weather into account before stepping out, calculating the time to reach, motorcyclists taking to the pavement, afraid of the dreaded Silk Board Signal, etc. And the vastness of the city never allows for seeing it completely.
 However, Bengaluru never fails to amaze me, there's always something exciting to do in the city.
-The sheer number of shopping malls, restaurants, bars, gardens, etc. keep us constantly occupied.
+The sheer number of shopping malls, restaurants, breweries, parks, etc. keep us engaged.

 The weekend getaways are amazing.
-For instance, a visited the Nandi Hills on a Saturday (that's a story for some other day), and Chennai another weekend.
+For instance, I visited Nandi Hills on a Saturday (that's a story for some other day), and Chennai the other weekend.
 The options are endless.
-The phrase _Namma Bengaluru_ becomes clear, and you whole heartedly feel belonged to the city.
-It makes you stay a bit more longer than you planned for.
-As expected, I had a great time in Bengaluru, nevertheless the goodbyes are very hard.
+The phrase _Namma Bengaluru_ becomes clear, and you wholeheartedly feel belonged to the city.
+It makes you stay a bit longer than you planned for.
+As expected, I had a great time in Bengaluru.
+Nevertheless, the goodbyes are very hard.

 When it was time for me to end the internship and get back to my college, it almost felt like leaving a brother behind.
 Bengaluru gave me a lot of memories to cherish, and something to look forward to in the coming days.
+It definitely holds a special place in my heart.

 <center><pre>.  .  .</pre></center>

 **Epilogue**

 I finally had a chance to fully experience the Bengaluru life this year, owing to my job posting over there.
 Nevertheless, it was delayed due to the restrictions at present.
-Having said that, I can say that I'm eagerly waiting to get out there and share my experiences with all the readers.
+Having said that, I'm eagerly waiting to get out there and share my experiences with all the readers.

 <center><pre>.  .  .</pre></center>